-No changes in the composition of the Committee and its scope of activity took place in 2016.
+No changes in the composition of the Committee and its scope of activity took place in 2017.

+II.
 Board Audit Committee

 The Board Audit Committee carries out its duties within the framework of governance principles and practices established by the Board of Directors.
-The Board Audit Committee promotes accountability of the key players, and ensures that they work in the best interest of the Bank and its shareholders to enhance shareholder value, while taking into account the legitimate interests of other stakeholders.
-The Audit Committee's role is to ensure the adequacy of the Bank's internal and external audit, highlight the accounting issues of material impact on the financial statements, review the Bank's internal control systems, the integrity and adequacy of the Bank's internal control and risk management system, the Bank's processes for monitoring compliance with laws, regulations and code of conduct, and ensure sufficiency of all the resources available in control functions.
-Furthermore, the Board Audit Committee appraises the performance of the General Manager-Internal Audit and recommends to the Board of Directors the nomination, termination, appointment and remuneration of the external auditors.
-Since its effectiveness is directly linked to that of the Board of Directors, the Board Audit Committee works closely with the Executive Management to obtain any information required.
+The Board Audit Committee promotes accountability of the key players and ensures that they perform in the best interest of the Bank and its shareholders to enhance shareholder value, taking into account the interests of other stakeholders.
+The Audit Committee's role is to ensure the adequacy of the Bank's internal and external audit processes and systems, highlight the accounting issues of material impact on the financial statements, review the Bank's internal control and risk management systems and secure their integrity and adequacy, ensure the adequacy and efficiency of the processes in place to monitor compliance with laws, regulations and code of conduct; and ensure the sufficiency of staff dedicated to the control functions.
+The Board Audit Committee appraises the performance of the Internal Audit General Manager and recommends to the Board of Directors the nomination, termination, appointment and remuneration of the external auditor.
+Since its effectiveness is directly linked to that of the Board of Directors, the Board Audit Committee works closely with Executive Management to obtain any information required to enhance the performance of the Board.

+- Omar Hamad Al-Essa,

+- Basel AlResheid AlBader,

-- Farouk Ali Akbar Abdullah Bastaki, Chairman - Omar Hamad Youssef Al-Essa, Deputy Chairman - Khaled Faisal Al Mutawa, Member - Sadeq Al Saraf, Secretary
+- Khaled Faisal Al Mutawa,

+- Sadeq Al Saraf,